 Cut a small circle out of one of the paper plates, a slightly larger circle from the second, and cut flower petals from the third.

 From the scraps cut out a very small circle, poke two holes in the center, and thread through your twist tie.
 Poke one hole in the center of each of your paper plates.
 Paint the plate with the petals like you would a flower and the two other plates colors of your choice.

 Attach all three layers - small circle, larger circle, circle with petals - by poking the twist tie strands through and securing.

 Then, cut out a square on the small circle and write "I feel..." above the cut out.
-On the second layer, write some of the difficult feelings you experience - stress, anxiety, sadness, frustration, impatience, etc. Then on the out layer, write some enjoyable activities or techniques that help disrupt negative feelings and emotions - take a walk, read a book, listen to music, drink cold water, do a craft, talk to someone you trust, 5 minutes of deep breathing, take a bath, play a game...
+On the second layer, write some of the difficult feelings you experience - stress, anxiety, sadness, frustration, impatience, etc. Then on the outer layer, write some enjoyable activities or techniques that help disrupt negative feelings and emotions - take a walk, read a book, listen to music, drink cold water, do a craft, talk to someone you trust, 5 minutes of deep breathing, take a bath, play a game...

 When you feel some of those difficult feelings coming on, spin your wheel of petals and give that coping strategy a try!

 Did you do this activity with you students or with you kids?
 Send us pictures of your pinwheels!
-This craft is a wonderful example of how to incorporate SEL art projects into your classroom.
-Thanks for reading along and remember,
+This craft is a wonderful example of how to incorporate SEL art projects into your classroom and at home.
+Thanks for reading along and remember gardeners....